raymond1/simple-parser-generator/README-attempt 2.md

 Lines with n leading spaces will be children of the first line above it that have n-1 leading spaces.
 If a line has a greater depth than the line immediately above it, then it is a child of that line.

-As an example, here is a table showing the relationship between the line number, depth and parent line for the sample H1 file from above:
+As an example, here is a table showing the relationship between the line number, depth and parent line number for the sample H1 file from above:

 Line number | Depth | Parent line number
 ----------------------------------------